 Ron Wilkins, Sergeant at Arms

-Ron has been an active member of L.E.A.D.E.R.S. for 3 years.
+Ron has been an active member of L.E.A.D.E.R.S. for several years.
 He recently retired from his longtime job at Community Services.
 Ron is hard working and dedicated to helping others advocate on their own behalf.